Tenby, Pembrokeshire – South West Wales

 Aiming to incorporate sustainable elements where possible, the construction consisted of a concrete portal frame with a Metframe pre-panelised system, which generated zero waste and a low carbon footprint.
 Looking to increase energy efficiency of the building once it is operational, external wall insulation was planned for the building and Wetherby designed the ideal solution.

-The WBS Epsitec system was specified, comprising 175mm EPS insulation, and designed to incorporate a drainage cavity of 25mm.
-The green and blue colour scheme was achieved by finishing the insulation with WBS 1.5mm Silicone ‘K’ in an array of complementary colours including green, light blue and dark blue.
+The Wetherby Epsitec system was specified, comprising 175mm EPS insulation, and designed to incorporate a drainage cavity of 25mm.
+The green and blue colour scheme was achieved by finishing the insulation with Wetherby 1.5mm Silicone ‘K’ in an array of complementary colours including green, light blue and dark blue.

 Creating a bright, attractive street scene along the seafront, the overall regeneration project is set to transform the town centre when it is completed in May 2014.
 The complex and precise build requirements of this development have seen the project gain approval from the National House-Building Council (NHBC).